Nuclear reactor: Current technologies

 A Canadian design (known as CANDU), very similar to PWRs but using heavy water.
 While heavy water is significantly more expensive than ordinary water, it has greater neutron economy (creates a higher number of thermal neutrons), allowing the reactor to operate without fuel enrichment facilities.
 Instead of using a single large pressure vessel as in a PWR, the fuel is contained in hundreds of pressure tubes.
 These reactors are fueled with natural uranium and are thermal-neutron reactor designs.
-PHWRs can be refueled while at full power, (online refueling) which makes them very efficient in their use of uranium (it allows for precise flux control in the core).
+PHWRs can be refueled while at full power (online refueling), which makes them very efficient in their use of uranium (it allows for precise flux control in the core).
 CANDU PHWRs have been built in Canada, Argentina, China, India, Pakistan, Romania, and South Korea.
-India also operates a number of PHWRs, often termed 'CANDU derivatives', built after the Government of Canada halted nuclear dealings with India following the 1974 Smiling Buddha nuclear weapon test.
+India also operates several PHWRs, often termed 'CANDU derivatives', built after the Government of Canada halted nuclear dealings with India following the 1974 Smiling Buddha nuclear weapon test.